April 2026

 How did the Hormonal Therapy Segment Lead the Market in 2025?

-The hormonal therapy segment held the biggest revenue share of the genitourinary drugs market in 2025.
+The hormonal therapy segment held the biggest revenue share of the genitourinary drugs market share of 35% in 2025.
 Globally, accelerating cases of menopause, andropause (male hypogonadism), PCOS, and prostate cancer are bolstering demand for these therapies.
 However, Vaginal DHEA (Prasterone) is a locally applied therapy, which converts into both estrogen and androgen within vaginal cells, also facilitates a mechanism to recognize variations of GSM symptoms, like improved sexual function.

 Gynecological